sangstar/gpteach/README.md

 QAs = QA.qas_from_sections(sections)
 ```

-If you want to get an idea of how much the QAs will cost you, you can get an estimation of it using a few prompts, Obviously, the more you test, the lower the uncertainty.
+If you want to get an idea of how much the QAs will cost you, you can get an estimation of it using a few prompts.
+It returns a `uncertainties.core.AffineScalarFunc` object.
+Obviously, the more you test, the lower the uncertainty.

 ```
 QA.estimate_cost(sections, num_to_test = 10)
+>>> 0.027009000000000005+/-0.00037327041136420115
 ```

 You can also use a custom prompt if you want using `prompt_generator` method of `QAGenerator`.

 ```
-QA.prompt_generator = lambda x: f"""Write a QA based on the following text: {x}""" QA.qas_from_sections(sections[:2])
+QA.prompt_generator = lambda x: f"""Write a Q&A based on the following text, but provide two possible answers: {x}""" QA.qas_from_sections(sections[:1])
+>>> ['Q: Who was George Washington?\n1.
+Founding Father\n2.
+1st President of the United States']
 ```